-The ear is the organ of hearing & balance, and is functionally divided into three parts:
+The ear is the organ of hearing and balance, and physiology of the ear is functionally divided into three parts:

-- The outer ear, consisting of the auricle or pinna and external auditory canal.
+- The outer part of the ear, consisting of the auricle or pinna, and the external auditory canal

-- The middle ear is composed of the tympanic membrane, which forms the border between the outer and middle ear, and three small bones (osscles); the malleus, incus and stapes
+- The middle ear, which is composed of the tympanic membrane, forming the border between the outer and middle ear, and three small bones or ossicles: the malleus, incus and stapes

-- The inner ear contains different sensory cells that are essential for the detection of sound and vibration and are responsible for our hearing (cochlea) and balance (vestibular system).
+- The inner ear, which contains different sensory cells that are essential for the detection of sound and vibration, and are responsible for our hearing (cochlea) and balance (vestibular system)

-The Pinna or auricle is the outside part of the ear.
-The skin of the pinna contains a number of sebaceous (oil) glands and fine hairs and continues with the lining of the external auditory canal.
-It has several ridges and depressions, which contribute towards its function to collect and direct the sounds towards the ear canal, and helping with sound localisation.
+The pinna or auricle has several ridges and depressions, which contribute towards its function to collect and direct the sounds towards the ear canal, helping with sound localisation.

 The external auditory canal (sometimes referred to as a tube) is the part of the ear connecting the outer and middle ear.